HectorHHZ/Intro-to-ML/README.md

 ## Comment

 Great professor with great schedule.
 Anna is an expert in ML.
 She is nice and humorous.
 This course has the same material and schedule with Columbia University COMS4771-001 ML.
-HOWEVER, this course is extremly competitive!
+This course is extremly competitive!
 Average of Midterm is 96 and average of Final is 86.
 You need to be really good at ML and familiar with all the optimization/ inference/ statistic to survive.
 (Although I got 97.5/100 in the final, I still miss A due to late submission of HW1.
 My summary grade is 92.6 and students who get A should be above 93.5) You need to be good at all the concept to get A!